Tag: art

 Make sure to check out the Children’s Art Fair, and more while you are there.

-Additional sponsors: CAMC/Vandalia Health, WV Lottery
+Additional Sponsors: CAMC/Vandalia Health, WV Lottery

-2025 Artisans
+2026 Artisans

 Bath & Body

-Appalachian Botanical Co
+Appalachian Botanical Co.

 Exclusive Pastime Creations LLC

-Wild Mountain Soap Company
+Wild Mountain Soap Co.

-Face Painting
+Face Painters

-The Doodlin’ Roo
+Doodlin’ Roo

 Fine Art